Rich Eisen

 Richard Eisen (/ˈaɪzən/ EYE-zən; born June 24, 1969) is an American television sportscaster and radio host.
-Since 2003, he has worked for NFL Network as a host of various pregame, halftime, and postgame shows.
-He also hosts a daily sports radio show, The Rich Eisen Show.
+Since 2003, he has worked for NFL Network as a host of various pregame, halftime, and postgame shows and doing occasional play-by-play.
+He also hosts a daily sports radio show and podcast, The Rich Eisen Show.
 From 1996 to 2003, he worked at ESPN, most prominently as an anchor of SportsCenter.
+He returned to the company in 2025 following a merger between NFL Network and ESPN.

 Early life and education

-Eisen was born in Brooklyn, New York, and was raised on Staten Island.
-Eisen attended the University of Michigan, where he served as co–sports editor of the school's Michigan Daily and member of the Pi Kappa Phi fraternity.
-He graduated in 1990 with a Bachelor of Arts degree, and in 1994 he earned a Master of Science degree in journalism from the Medill School of Journalism at Northwestern University.
+Eisen was born in the Brooklyn borough of New York City, and was raised on Staten Island, New York City.

+Eisen attended the University of Michigan, where he served as co–sports editor of the school's Michigan Daily and was a member of the Pi Kappa Phi fraternity.
+He graduated in 1990 with a Bachelor of Arts degree.
+In 1994, he earned a Master of Science degree in journalism from the Medill School of Journalism at Northwestern University.

 Broadcasting career

 Early years (1990–1996)

 Eisen was first a staff writer for the Staten Island Advance from 1990 to 1993, and the Chicago Tribune in 1993 and 1994.
 He was then a sports anchor and reporter at KRCR-TV in Redding, California, from 1994 to 1996, and also worked in television as the Medill News Service's Washington correspondent (1994).